Currently, there are 13 Okinawan textiles designed as traditional crafts by the Ministry for Economy, Trade and Industry (経済産業大臣指定伝統的工芸品).

 Brochure '沖縄の工芸' published by Okinawan Prefectural Government

-If you see Okinawan fabric that has fresh green and sunny yellow color, that would be Uji zome/ウージ染め in Tomigusuku City.
-Uji Zome uses sugar cane as dyeing color.
-Uji means sugar cane in Okinawan dialect.
+Okinawan fabric with a fresh green and sunny yellow color is Uji zome (ウージ染め) in Tomigusuku City.
+Uji means sugar cane in the Okinawan dialect, and Uji Zome uses sugar cane as a dyeing color.

 Information on kariyushi shirts: (available only in Japanese)